ArefinAlter/bolt.hackathon/docs/3_Backend_Structure.md

-# Backend Structure: Dokani Platform
+# Backend Structure: Dokani Platform (Hackathon Demo)

 ## 1. Overview

-This document specifies the backend architecture for the Dokani platform, which includes the database schema (PostgreSQL via Supabase), serverless functions, and the Model Context Protocol (MCP) server layer.
+This document specifies the backend architecture for the Dokani platform, which includes the database schema (PostgreSQL via Supabase), serverless functions, and the Model Context Protocol (MCP) server layer. **This is a simulation-focused demo for hackathon purposes.**

 ## 2. Authentication